 We know that we can do so much more to help the animals in our community.
 We’re committed to placing all healthy and treatable cats and dogs by 2020.
 We’re close, but we simply cannot do it at our current shelter.
-Our kennels are too small, we are overcrowded and our floors are shifting away from our walls.
+Our kennels are too small and we are overcrowded in every area of the facility.

-With a new shelter we will be able to offer better care, more programing and meet all of the industry standards and best practices.
+With a new shelter, we will be able to offer behavioral assistance to more animals and better programming for our community members.
+We’ll be able to meet all industry standards and best practices for animal sheltering for decades to come.